osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Slope map

 The slope allows you to explore the steepness, or incline of a slope expressed as an angle in the number of degrees of deviation from the plane, which corresponds to the vertical distance divided by the horizontal distance.
-Available [configurations](../map/configure-map-menu.md): the transparency of the colours used to display the angle, and the zoom level at which the Slope map should be visible.
+You can [configure slope visibility](../map/raster-maps.md#hillshade--slope): the transparency of the colours used to display the angle, and the zoom level at which the Slope map should be visible.

-The **Slope** settings are available in the context menu of the **Terrain** option in the **Configure map** of a specific [profile](../personal/profiles.md).

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-**Settings** for the appearance of Slope.
+#### APPEARANCE SETTINGS

 - *<Translate android="true" ids="shared_string_terrain"/>* - toggle on/off Terrain on the map.
 - *<Translate android="true" ids="shared_string_hillshade"/>* / *<Translate android="true" ids="shared_string_slope"/>* - choice to display one of the relief data types: either Hillshade or Slope.
 - *<Translate android="true" ids="shared_string_transparency"/>* - percentage scale to determine the degree of transparency the colours used to display slope.